Macclesfield: Climate

 Like most of the United Kingdom, Macclesfield has a temperate maritime climate (Köppen: Cfb).
 Records of the climate extend back to at least 1850.
 Between 1881 and 2005, the highest temperature has been 33.1 C on 3 August 1990 and the lowest, from at least 1850–2005, -16.7 C on 25 December 1860.

 Landmarks

 The town is famous for its once thriving silk industry, commemorated in the Silk Museum.

 The Georgian Town Hall was designed by Francis Goodwin in 1823.

 Macclesfield is home to an Augustus Pugin church, St Alban's on Chester Road.

+The former Cheshire County Asylum on Pavilion Way was designed by Robert Griffiths in Italianate style.
+It is now converted into apartments.

 Economy

 Macclesfield is the manufacturing home to AstraZeneca, one of the world's largest pharmaceutical companies.
 The furniture store Arighi Bianchi was founded in 1829.
 Other industries include textiles, light engineering, paper and plastics.